tungstenfabric/opencontrails-docs/Contributor/GettingStarted/getting-started-with-tungstenfabric-development.md

     Line 29: DEFAULT_USER_AGENT = "openstacksdk/%s" % openstack

 e.
 Now do a restack.
-For this Opencontrail needs to be restarted as well, i.e.
+For this Tungsten Fabric needs to be restarted as well, i.e.

     ./unstack.sh
     cd ../contrail_installer